Analyzing the Price-to-Earnings Ratio of Eiger BioPharmaceuticals Inc (EIGR) - News Heater

 EIGR’s Market Performance

-Eiger BioPharmaceuticals Inc (EIGR) has experienced a 2.35% rise in stock performance for the past week, with a -12.71% drop in the past month, and a -62.60% drop in the past quarter.
-The volatility ratio for the week is 22.12%, and the volatility levels for the past 30 days are at 19.53% for EIGR.
-The simple moving average for the past 20 days is -4.30% for EIGR’s stock, with a -73.59% simple moving average for the past 200 days.
+Eiger BioPharmaceuticals Inc (EIGR) has experienced a 73.78% rise in stock performance for the past week, with a 39.10% rise in the past month, and a -46.44% drop in the past quarter.
+The volatility ratio for the week is 19.51%, and the volatility levels for the past 30 days are at 20.00% for EIGR.
+The simple moving average for the past 20 days is 44.12% for EIGR’s stock, with a -59.73% simple moving average for the past 200 days.

 Analysts’ Opinion of EIGR